Designing Block Messages

 Message Anatomy

-Every effective denial message has three parts:
+Every effective block message has three parts:

 - What to do instead -- the alternative action the agent should take.